All Episodes

 I'm not as interested in professional sports anymore.

-And that's why it was it was so refreshing to watch the Islander fans taking over the singing of the national anthem loudly, proudly, and unapologetically, and Tampa Bay Lightning fans doing the same thing, proud of them.
+And that's why it was so refreshing to watch the Islander fans taking over the singing of the national anthem loudly, proudly, and unapologetically, and Tampa Bay Lightning fans doing the same thing, proud of them.

-Didn't go well for him, but anyway, when the when Donald Trump entered the building, and even though ESPN apparently didn't even show it, according to Jason Whitlock, I I couldn't believe it.
+But anyway, when Donald Trump entered the building, and even though ESPN apparently didn't even show it, according to Jason Whitlock, I couldn't believe it.

-Anyway, now you look at the ratings for Game Three, NBA finals, it's down a whopping 32%.
+Anyway, now you look at the ratings for game three, NBA Finals.

-Because what's going to happen is the ad rates that the networks that get the the broadcast rights that they've been paying, and NFL ratings have been way down.
+I mean, this is an unmitigated disaster for professional sports because what's going to happen is the ad rates that the networks that get the broadcast rights that they've been paying and NFL ratings have been way down.

-It's all star game.
+It's All-Star game.

 I didn't even want to mention it.

-A hundred million dollars for the businesses in Georgia.
+$100 million for businesses in Georgia.

-And it's Joe's state of Delaware that has the far more restrictive voting laws, and he never lifted a finger to change any law in his own home state.
+And he never lifted a finger to change any law in his own home state.

 The idea that he's weaponized the Department of Justice now to go after the state of Georgia and going after other states that are putting into place simple common sense voter integrity measures.